Jordan Coll/ News Director

-It had reflected cases that were self-reported by the FIU community to the Student Affairs and Human Resources divisions or the FIU COVID-19 Response Team.
+Cases reflected on the university’s dashboard are self-reported by students and faculty to the Student Affairs and Human Resources divisions or to the FIU COVID-19 Response Team.